bloomkd46/homebridge-XfinityHome/README.md

 ### Disclaimer

 - I am in no way affiliated with Xfinity Home and this plugin is a personal project that I maintain in my free time.
-- Use this plugin entirely at your own risk - please see licence for more information.
+- Use this plugin entirely at your own risk - please see license for more information.